jpaquim/jpaquim.com/about.md

 title: About me
 permalink: /about/
 ---

 Hi!
-I'm João Paquim, a Portuguese student of Aerospace Engineering, currently working on my MSc thesis at TU Delft and Técnico Lisboa.
-In my spare time I like to learn new things, write code, and play the guitar and piano.
+I'm João Paquim, a software engineer from Lisbon.
+In my spare time I like to learn new things, write code, and play the guitar, piano, and synthesizers.

+You can find the source code for this website and some of my other projects at my [GitHub](https://github.com/jpaquim).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/jpaquim/), [Codecademy](https://www.codecademy.com/jpaquim), and [freeCodeCamp](https://www.freecodecamp.org/jpaquim).